utraf-pasteur-institute/CellWalker/README.md

 ## User guide<br>

+**Versions**
+The latest version is 'cellwalker_v0.9-beta.py' and can be found in the 'src' folder in the repository.
+It is recommended to use this version for availability of the most updated tools.

 **Setting up python environment**
 The CellWalker setup was tested using <a href="https://www.anaconda.com/" target="_blank">Anaconda Python</a> distribution.
 But it should be possible to use other python distributions as well.<br><br>